Get Android 7.1.1 Nougat Update For Samsung Galaxy S4 LTE Via LineageOS ROM

 Older Samsung Galaxy devices that are not getting official firmware support anymore can only rely on custom Android ROMS to experience a higher version of Google’s mobile OS.
 For instance, Samsung’s 2013 smartphone flag bearer, the Galaxy S4, can only taste the Android Nougat through a custom firmware.

-And thanks to genius developers, a LineageOS custom ROM based on Android 7.1.1 Nougat update is now available for the LTE variant of the Samsung Galaxy S4 LTE.
+Moreover, thanks to genius developers, a LineageOS custom ROM based on Android 7.1.1 Nougat update is now available for the LTE variant of the Samsung Galaxy S4 LTE.
 The firmware, according to Team Android, brings in various features for customization and for a faster and smoother performance.

-But since it is an unofficial Android 7.1.1 Nougat firmware update for the Galaxy S4 LTE, those who will decide to push through with it need to be extra careful as any errors during installation can render the handset device essentially useless.
+However, since it is an unofficial Android 7.1.1 Nougat firmware update for the Galaxy S4 LTE, those who will decide to push through with it need to be extra careful as any errors during installation can render the handset device essentially useless.
 The post from Team Android offers a complete how-to guide on the proper way to install the Android Nougat update on the Galaxy S4 LTE via the LineageOS ROM.

-Moreover, there are requirements that need to be met prior to the actual installation to help guarantee a hassle-free process.
+Moreover, there are requirements that need to be met before the actual installation to help guarantee a hassle-free process.
 One of them is ensuring that the model number of the Samsung Galaxy S4 device is correct.
 The LineageOS based on Android 7.1.1 Nougat update is currently compatible with the LTE variant of the Galaxy S4, particularly those bearing the model number GT-I9505.
 To verify the phone’s model, simply head to the Settings menu and then look for About Device, where it will show pertinent information about the device alongside its model number.

 Whether the update is through the official Over-the-Air method or unofficial channels like the use of a custom ROM, a battery-check is always necessary.
 To install the Nougat-based LineageOS ROM, the Samsung Galaxy S4 LTE unit should have at least 80 percent battery power left to minimize the chances of the phone suddenly dying in the middle of the update process only because of a drained juice pack.
 A bricked device is the worst outcome that can be expected from this kind of undesirable scenario.